Analysis: Plot Analysis

 On the Lenina front, Bernard has finally asked her out, only to find that she's as dull as any other programmed citizen.
 More importantly, however, is the impending threat to life as he knows it, starting right about the time that Helmholtz reveals Bernard's impending exile to Iceland.
 Conflict, Part Deux, begins when Bernard decides it would be a good idea to bring John back to the civilized world.
 We're pretty sure this spells trouble, especially because there's another hundred pages or so to go.
 Also, John starts falling in love with Lenina, which for a Shakespeare-quoting man cannot go well.

-Everything went downhill pretty fast.
+Everything goes downhill pretty fast.
 But to be fair, we could see it coming.
 John's incompatibility with "civilization" was clear from the start, so it was only a matter of time before his chastity clashed with Lenina's promiscuity, his self-denial with soma, and his love of Shakespeare with the feelies.
-The major complication scene drags out over Chapters Seventeen and Eighteen, where John and Mustapha can finally clash in person.
+The major complication scene drags out over Chapters 17 and 18, where John and Mustapha can finally clash in person.
 It doesn't get much more complicated than a philosophical treatise pretending to be a novel.
 (Talk about a wolf in sheep's clothing.)

 We're pretty sure an S&M mass-orgy is as climactic as it gets.